MaxLSB/BERT-Implementation-and-Fine-Tuning/README.md

 I re-implemented BERT from scratch using the paper as a reference.
 I trained a custom tokenizer, cleaned and prepared a movie dialogue dataset, and built the pre-processing of the data for the NSP and MLM tasks.
 I also developed the input-embedding functions, the BERT model (transformer encoder + NSP + MLM), and the trainer, using PyTorch.
 Unfortunately, I wasn't able to train the model due to computational constraints.
 However, I successfully completed the model architecture and preprocessing pipeline, and validated the implementation with smaller-scale tests to ensure functionality.

-To complete the process, I fine-tuned the pre-trained BERT model available on Hugging Face for emotion classification on a dataset of 30,000 posts, achieving 95% accuracy.
+To complete the process, I fine-tuned the pre-trained BERT model available on Hugging Face for emotion classification on a dataset of 30,000 english posts, achieving 95% accuracy.
 I deployed this model using Streamlit.

 **You can access and test the model [here](https://bert-emotion-classification.streamlit.app/)**